madewithkoji/koji-database-sdk/README.md

 ## Installation

-Install the package in the backend services of your Koji project.
+Install the package in the backend service of your Koji project.

 ```
 npm install --save @withkoji/database
 ```

+**NOTE:** To support instant remixes of your template, you must also install the [@withkoji/vcc package](https://developer.withkoji.com/reference/packages/withkoji-vcc-package) and implement the `VccMiddleware` on your backend server.
+This middleware maintains the process variables for instant remixes, ensuring that database access is restricted to the correct remix version.

 ## Basic use

-Import and instantiate the database SDK in then backend service.
+Import and instantiate the database SDK in the backend service.

 ```
 import Database from '@withkoji/Database';
-const database = new Database();
+const database = new Database({
+  projectId: res.locals.KOJI_PROJECT_ID,
+  projectToken: res.locals.KOJI_PROJECT_TOKEN,
+});
 ```

 Set database entries in the database using the SDK.